 Next, we will compare some CareShield Life Supplements available to see what benefits they provide and which groups of people each plan is best for.

-Under Singlife with Aviva, you can choose between MyLongTermCare and MyLongTermCare Plus.
-Both plans offer lifetime monthly benefits that can range from $200 to $5,000 a month on top of CareShield Life’s payout.
+Under Singlife, you can choose between their CareShield Standard and CareShield Plus supplements.
+Both plans offer lifetime monthly benefits that range from $200 to $5,000 a month on top of CareShield Life’s payout.
 You can choose between fixed payouts and increasing payouts at a fixed rate of 2% and 3% per year until the end of the premium term or when a claim is made, whichever comes earlier.

-There are many additional benefits you can enjoy under Singlife with Aviva’s scheme including lump sum and rehabilitation benefit.
+There are many additional benefits you can enjoy under Singlife’s scheme, including lump sum and rehabilitation benefits.
 Under the lump sum benefit, you will receive a one-time benefit that is three times the amount of your first monthly benefit when you’re severely disabled.
-Your disability payout will begin once you’re unable to perform at least 3 out of 6 activities of daily living (ADLs) for MyLongTermCare, and at least 2 out of 6 ADLs if you choose MyLongTermCare Plus.
+Your disability payout will begin once you’re unable to perform at least 3 out of 6 activities of daily living (ADLs) for Singlife CareShield Standard, and at least 2 out of 6 ADLs if you choose Singlife CareShield Plus.
 You can also apply for a waiver of premiums as long as you cannot perform at least 1 ADL.